 The Sonajhuri Haat:

 I do believe in GOD.
 God for me is there as the air, sometimes breezy, sometimes still, sometimes stormy.
 God is like my heartbeat, which goes fast, faster, or the fastest like the graph of my emotions.
 Or like the tiny hand which suddenly holds my pinkie finger on a sunny day in Sonajhuri Haat, Shantiniketan on a random day of a winter morning.
-That sudden warm, unexpected touch make me see the Goddess Kali stand beside me.
+That sudden warm, unexpected touch make me see the Goddess Kali standing beside me.

 The Goddess surprises me not only with her unexpected occurrence but also with her 4 feet height and a purple sweater underneath her gorgeous blue dress.
 Goddess look at my poker face also.
 For a moment, doubt overpowers me, how can I see a God, that too, so small, a childlike.
-After few moments of doubt, something inside me slams me saying, I am killing a lifetime opportunity of meeting the God.
+After a few moments of doubt, something inside me slams me saying, I am killing a lifetime opportunity of meeting God.
 I together all my slept devotions, and think of asking a boon.
 But the surprise does not end for me yet.
 Before I Can, the Goddess asks, “Can you give me 5 rupees?
 I will have pickles”.
-Few moments ago, my mind used all its energy in thinking, clearing doubts, mounting my devotions, smashing my central logic, so it decides to take a break after hearing this question.
+A few moments ago, my mind used all its energy in thinking, clearing doubts, mounting my devotions, smashing my central logic, so it decides to take a break after hearing this question.
 What else I can expect?
 God wants money!
 5 rupees! for pickles!
-So, I can’t not answer anything and keep staring.
+So, I can’t answer anything and keep staring.